fiterr-paul/paulmeier/ReadMe.md

 [Github Repository](https://github.com/fiterr-paul/portfolio) for Paul Meier

 ## Description
 This is a website about myself (Paul Meier).
-The website is mostly written in pure HTML & CSS, with the exception of the Contact pages which contain a few lines of PHP (written by myself) to handle submission of the contact form.
+The website is mostly written in pure HTML & CSS, with the exception of the 'contact' pages which contain a few lines of PHP (written by myself) to handle submission of the contact form.
 I did this to avoid using an external form handling service.

+The website is deployed on my own live server with a domain name that I purchased.

 The project uses a CSS Keyframes Slider written by Stephen Scaff (https://github.com/stephenscaff/keyframes-slider)